webpack/webpack.js.org/content/concepts/module-resolution.md

 ```

 Modules are searched for inside directories which are specified using `resolve.modules`, which is can be an array comprising of different paths.
-Aliasing, ie setting `resolve.alias` to an existing module path, allows you to replace the module path with an alias name during `require/import`.
+Aliasing, i. e. setting `resolve.alias` to an existing module path, allows you to replace the module path with an alias name during `require/import`.

 Once the path is resolved based on the above rule, the resolver checks if the path points to a file or to a directory.
 If the path points to a file then it is bundled straightaway.
 But if the path points to a folder, then the following steps are taken to find the right file with the right extension.